Liesel Pritzker Simmons: Philanthropy and projects

-Liesel Pritzker is the founder of Young Ambassadors for Opportunity (YAO), a network of young professionals who aim to inspire, educate, and involve others in microfinance and the work of Opportunity International.
+Liesel Pritzker is the founder of Young Ambassadors for Opportunity (YAO), a network of young professionals who aim to involve others in microfinance and the work of Opportunity International.
 In June 2009, she donated $4 million to Opportunity International to help expand microfinance services in Africa.
-She is the co-founder of the IDP Foundation, Inc., and Blue Haven Initiative.
+She is the co-founder of the IDP Foundation, Inc. and Blue Haven Initiative.

 Personal life

-Pritzker is married to Ian Simmons; they live in the Boston, Massachusetts area.
+Pritzker is married to Ian Simmons; they live in Greater Boston with their daughters.